CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/09-transform-data.md

----
-lab:
-    title: 'Use pivoting and grouping sets'
-    module: 'Additional exercises'
----

-# Use pivoting and grouping sets
+# Lab 09: Use pivoting and grouping sets
+### Estimated Duration: 30 minutes

-In this exercise, you'll use pivoting and grouping sets to query the **Adventureworks** database.
+In this Lab, you'll use pivoting and grouping sets to query the **Adventureworks** database.

-> **Note**: This exercise assumes you have created the **Adventureworks** database.
+### Lab objectives
+In this lab, you will complete the following tasks:
+- Task 1: Pivot data using the PIVOT operator
+- Task 2: Group data using a grouping subclause

-## Pivot data using the PIVOT operator
+## Task 1: Pivot data using the PIVOT operator

 1. Open a query editor for your **Adventureworks** database, and create a new query.
 1. In the query editor, enter the following code to create a view that contains the ID, company name, and main office region for all customers